Hairful/Hairful.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the personal website of Allen Yang!
+Welcome to my personal website!

-I am currently a third-year student at East China Normal University, majoring in Software Engineering.
+I am currently a third-year undergraduate student at East China Normal University, majoring in Software Engineering.

-This website is currently under construction.
+Besides learning, I like hiking, playing soccer, and photographing.